 TGbe editor: Please add the following statement as shown below [CID 5057]

-The condition for the presence of the Medium Synchronization Delay Information subfield in the Common Info field is defined in 35.3.16.8 (Medium access recovery procedure).
+The Medium Synchronization Delay Information subfield in the Common Info subfield is not present if the Basic Multi-Link element is sent by a non-AP STA.
+When the Basic Multi-Link element is included in a frame sent by an AP, the (#5057) condition for the presence of the Medium Synchronization Delay Information subfield in the Common Info field is defined in 35.3.16.8 (Medium access recovery procedure).
 The format of the Medium Synchronization Delay Information subfield is defined in Figure 9-1002g (Medium Synchronization Delay Information subfield format).

 35.3.2.2 Advertisement of complete or partial per-link information